robcarver17/pysystemtrade/docs/backtesting.md

 ## Heres an example of how you'd change a nested parameter
 ## If the element doesn't yet exist in your config
-## If the element did exist, then obviously doing this would overwrite all other parameters in the config
+## If the element did exist, then obviously doing this would overwrite all other parameters in the config - so don't do it!

 config.volatility_calculation=dict(days=20)